Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

-Tyler O'Neill and his .385 on-base percentage over his past 10 games (57 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the Pittsburgh Pirates and Johan Oviedo on August 22 at 7:05 PM ET.
+After hitting .194 with three doubles, a home run, seven walks and an RBI in his past 10 games, Tyler O'Neill and the St. Louis Cardinals take on the Pittsburgh Pirates (who will hand the ball to Luis Ortiz) at 12:35 PM ET on Wednesday.

-In his last game he had a one-hit performance (1-for-3) against the Pirates.
+In his last game he had a hitless performance (0-for-4) against the Pirates.

 Tyler O'Neill Game Info & Props vs. the Pirates